khonsulabs/refuse/README.md

 - Reference cycles between `Root<T>`'s will lead to leaks just as `Arc<T>`'s will.
 - If a `Root<T>` uses locking for interior mutability, holding a lock without a collector guard can cause the garbage collector to block until the lock is released.
-This escalates from a pause to a deadlock if the lock can't be released without acquiring a collection guard. **All locks should acquired and dropped only while a `CollectorGuard` is acquired.**
+This escalates from a pause to a deadlock if the lock can't be released without acquiring a collection guard. **All locks should be acquired and dropped only while a `CollectorGuard` is acquired.**

 ## What's left